Things to do in Skegness & Lincolnshire

 Take a look at our guide to some of our favourites below…

 Prepare for fun-filled days out and action-packed adventures at Fantasy island!
 If you love your rollercoasters and white-knuckle rides then you will love spending the day at Fantasy Island.
-Away from the rides, Fantasy Island is also home to Europe’s largest 7-day market.
+Away from the rides, and on the opposite side of the road is Glen Park Market.
 Here you can buy everything from gifts to toys.
 There’s also plenty of cafes and restaurants where you can grab a drink or a bite to eat.